 Spending short periods with the person definitely helps them feel less alone.
 If he is hyperactive and is full of energy, encourage him to walk with you so that he can be active while being with you where he is safe.
-If he asks questions, answer them honestly but do not debate with him, especially if he is experiencing a manic episode.
+If he asks questions, answer them honestly but not debate with him, especially if he experiences a manic episode.

 What is a rage attack?

 A rage attack is an abrupt, out-of-control surge of anger.
 These intense outbursts can present without any warning.
 They may also appear to be outrageous as to what caused the episode.
 A rage attack is not the same as a tantrum.

 How do you calm a manic episode?

 To calm yourself from a manic episode, you should limit your tasks and daily activities to not more than six hours daily.
 Do not tire yourself and engage in relaxing activities to keep you from exhaustion, anger, and irritation.
 Keep away from stimulating surroundings, drinks, and food that might cause a manic episode.
 Finally, get sufficient amounts of sleep daily, at least 10 hours.